Real Exam Questions and Answers as experienced in Test Center

 Mearsheimer and Rosato’s second main criticism is that scholars in my field of political psychology “rely on anecdotes” to substantiate their claims.
 This is simply not true.
 Other scholars—among them Janice Gross Stein, Elizabeth Saunders, Rose McDermott, and Jack Levy—and I have studied thousands of primary documents and used them to illustrate patterns of biases across time and space.
 They look at how policymakers selectively attend to different types of signals and fail to update beliefs in response to new information.
 And they examine how these psychological biases and dispositions, in turn, shape the decisions leaders make during crises.

 Political psychology is in fact an exceptionally sophisticated discipline.
-A recent wave of scholarship in the psychology of decision-making was able to show not just the systematic presence of biases in how policymakers assess information but also the foundations of such biases.
+A exact wave of scholarship in the psychology of decision-making was able to show not just the systematic presence of biases in how policymakers assess information but also the foundations of such biases.
 For example, in research published in the Journal of Conflict Resolution, Kertzer, Jonathan Renshon, and I used a survey experiment of 89 current and former members of the Israeli Knesset to discover systematic differences in how decision-makers assign credibility to various kinds of signals during crises.
 Leaders vary significantly in their perceptions of the credibility of signals, and the variability depends on their foreign policy dispositions rather than their levels of military or political experience.

 This kind of evidence can back up careful archival research on the decision-making process.
 And it is only through this kind of nuanced research that they can understand the sources of biases and misperceptions, and test these and other hypotheses.